-Our board of directors currently consists of members.
-Our amended and restated articles of incorporation and amended and restated by-laws provide that the number of directors shall be a maximum of members and will be fixed from time to time by resolution of the board of directors.
+Our board of directors currently consists of seven members.
+Our amended articles of incorporation and amended and restated by-laws provide that the number of directors shall be a minimum of three and a maximum of 15 members and will be fixed from time to time by resolution of the board of directors.
 Our board of directors are elected at each annual meeting of our shareholders and serve until their successors are elected or appointed, unless their office is vacated earlier.
 The term of office for each of the directors will expire at the time of our next annual shareholder's meeting.